José Manuel Balmaceda

-José Manuel Emiliano Balmaceda Fernández (/es-419/; July 19, 1840 – September 19, 1891) served as the 10th President of Chile from September 18, 1886, to August 29, 1891.

-Balmaceda was part of the Castilian-Basque aristocracy in Chile.
-While he was president, his political disagreements with the Chilean congress led to the 1891 Chilean Civil War, following which he killed himself with a pistol.
+José Manuel Emiliano Balmaceda Fernández (/es-419/; July 19, 1840 – September 19, 1891) was a Chilean politician who served as the 11th President of Chile from 18 September 1886 to 29 August 1891.
+A controversial figure, Balmaceda's political disagreements with the Chilean congress led to the 1891 Chilean Civil War.
+Following the government forces' defeat at the Battle of Placilla, Balmaceda took refuge in the Argentine embassy where he later died by suicide.

-Early life
+Early life and education

-Balmaceda was born in Bucalemu, the eldest of the 12 children of Manuel José Balmaceda Ballesteros and Encarnación Fernández Salas.
-His parents were wealthy, and in his early days he was chiefly concerned in industrial and agricultural enterprises.
-In 1849, he attended the School of the French Friars, and considered joining the clergy, studying several years of theology at the Santiago Seminary.
+Balmaceda was born on 19 July 1840 at the Hacienda Bucalemu in Santo Domingo to Manuel de Balmaceda Ballesteros, a landowner and parliamentarian, and Encarnación Fernández Salas.
+Through his father Balmaceda was a member of the aristocratic Balmaceda family.
+The eldest of twelve children, Balmaceda was the older brother of José María Balmaceda Fernández, José Rafael Balmaceda, José Elías Balmaceda Fernández and José Daniel Balmaceda Fernández.

+In 1849, Balmaceda enrolled at the Colegio de los Sagrados Corazones de Santiago as a boarder.
+Balmaceda later studied theology at the Seminario Conciliar de Santiago.

+He considered joining the priesthood, but opted against it after being exposed to the ideas of the Enlightenment.

+Career

 In 1864 he became secretary to Manuel Montt, who was one of the representatives of the Chilean government at the general South American congress at Lima, and after his return obtained great distinction as an orator in the national assembly.
 In 1868 he joined forces with Justo Arteaga Alemparte and Domingo Arteaga Alemparte to found and publish the newspaper "La Libertad" (Freedom).
 He also was a constant contributor to the "Revista de Santiago", and published two monographs: "The political solution in electoral freedom" and "Church and State".
 In 1869 he joined the Club de la Reforma, which became the political basis of the Liberal Party.
 The essential tenets of the political program were freedom of religion, increased personal and political freedom, elimination of governmental intervention in the electoral process, reform of the 1833 constitution and restriction of the powers of the President.